AllardQuek/CS50W_project0/README.md

-# Project 0
+# Project 0: Homepage
 Web Programming with Python and JavaScript

-Personal homepage website with HTML, CSS and SCSS.
+Personal website about myself with HTML, CSS and SCSS.